gokberkkocak/lofigirl/README.md

 # Getting Started

 ## Pre-Requisites

-This project uses ```opencv``` library to capture\process images and ```tesseract-ocr``` to make an image to text analysis.
+This project uses ```opencv``` library to capture/process images and ```tesseract-ocr``` to make an image to text analysis.

 ## Modules

 This project includes different modules and several features which you can choose according to your preference.
 The list of binaries which are compiled on releases are

+- Lofigirl Server - A http broadcasting server module which does the image processing, ocr and serves it on a selected port.
+Requires all the dependencies to be present in the system.
+It also keeps user sessions and sends the listening information to multiple backends.
 - Lofigirl Client - Includes Optional multi-os notification system.
-    - Client - A client-only version which doesn't require ```opencv``` or ```tesseract-ocr``` dependencies.
-It uses the given server configuration to retrieve information from the ```server``` module.
+    - Default Client - A client-only version which doesn't require ```opencv``` or ```tesseract-ocr``` dependencies.
+It uses the given server configuration to communicate with the ```server``` module.
-    - Standalone - The standalone version which runs the images processing and ocr by itself and submits the data on a regular interval.
+    - Standalone - The standalone version which does the images processing/OCR and sends the listening information data on a regular interval.
 Requires all the dependencies to be present in the system.
-- Lofigirl Server - The http server module which does the image processing, ocr and serves it on a selected port.
-Requires all the dependencies to be present in the system.
-- Lofigirl Web Client - Compiled to wasm, can even run on a browser.
+- Lofigirl Web Client - Compiled to wasm, runs on browser and communicates with the ```server``` side.

 ## Installing all dependencies

 ### Arch Linux